t-gebauer/vscode-code-strider/README.md

 #### Direct tree navigation

-It is also possible to move directly on the Tree-sitter AST with the `tree-move-...` commands.
+It is possible to move directly on the Tree-sitter AST with the `tree-move-...` commands.
 The commands `parent, next, previous, first child` are by default bound to `alt` + `h j k l` respectively.

 ### Perform syntax aware editing operations